Skip to content

 3. The scan — what we actually capture per page

-Each monitored path is scanned on a schedule using a real, fully rendered browser.
-JavaScript executes; SPA routes resolve; lazy-loaded scripts are observed; cookies and storage state are captured.
+Each monitored page is scanned daily with external browser-based scanning — we load your pages like a real visitor, so JavaScript executes, app routes resolve, lazy-loaded scripts are observed, and cookies are captured.
 Every scan produces a complete record:

-WAF presence is detected automatically.
-Cloudflare, Akamai, and other major bot-mitigation services are recognised on the first scan, and the platform adapts so that protected pages can still be inventoried with no IP allowlisting, no JavaScript tag on your site, and no weakening of your security configuration.
-The detection–adaptation workflow is covered in detail in our piece on scanning behind Cloudflare.
+It works on sites behind Cloudflare.
+ScriptPatrol uses external browser-based scanning — we load your pages like a real visitor — so protected pages can still be inventoried with no IP allowlisting, no JavaScript tag on your site, and no weakening of your security configuration.
+We cover what this means for you in our piece on scanning behind Cloudflare.

 No silent failures

-Every scan result is verified against known challenge-page signatures before being stored as a baseline.
+Every scan result is validated before being stored as a baseline.
 If the captured content looks like a bot-mitigation page rather than your real page, the scan is discarded and retried — never reported as success.
 That single guardrail eliminates an entire class of false-clean reports that competing tools regularly produce.

 4. Detection — the layers that read meaning into the inventory